 Pronouns are words used to avoid repetitions of a noun.
-We distinguish them depending on number (singular, plural) and gender (masculine, feminine, neutral).

 Object Pronouns are used as replacement for objects to avoid repetitions.